OSAS/rh-events/2013/FOSDEM.md

 ### Time: February 3, 2013 13:30 - 13:55 CET

-In a world where Cloud IaaS providers are popping up on every street corner, it becomes increasingly important to prevent vendor lockin.
-Several efforts are already underway in projects like DeltaCloud to help abstract away the differences in API's and allow consumers to be cloud agnostic.
+In a world where Cloud IaaS providers are popping up on every street corner, it becomes increasingly important to prevent vendor lock-in.
+Several efforts are already underway in projects like Deltacloud to help abstract away the differences in APIs and allow consumers to be cloud agnostic.

 However, the desire for cloud agnosticism becomes increasingly challenging when we start thinking about managing images.
 Not only do we have API differences,